civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_searchColumns.md

     associative array with keys: ( name, sort, order )
 -   $rows - array (reference) - the list of values, an associate array with fields that are displayed for that component
--   $seletor - array (reference) - the selector object.
+-   $selector - array (reference) - the selector object.
 Allows you access to the context of the search

 ## Returns